 Nothing in this agreement shall preclude these Independent Providers from joining the union or paying a service fee if they so choose.
-In order to be enroll for Health, Dental, Vision or Life Insurance benefits, all Independent Providers, including those coded as 01 or 02, must be either members of SEIU Local 715 or must pay the Agency Fee.

-This Sideletter of Agreement shall be available upon request to either the San Mateo County IHSS Public Authority, or the Service Employees International Union Local 715.
+This Side Letter of Agreement shall be available upon request to either the San Mateo County IHSS Public Authority, or the Service Employees International Union Local 715.